MicrosoftDocs/azure-ai-docs/articles/ai-services/agents/how-to/tools/bing-grounding.md

 ## How to display Grounding with Bing Search results

 According to Grounding with Bing's [terms of use and use and display requirements](https://www.microsoft.com/en-us/bing/apis/grounding-legal#use-and-display-requirements), you need to display both website URLs and Bing search query URLs in your custom interface.
 You can find website URLs through `annotations` parameter in API response and Bing search query URLs through `runstep` details.
+To render the webpage, we recommend you replace the endpoint of Bing search query URLs with `www.bing.com` and your Bing search query URL would look like "https://www.bing.com/search?q={search query}"

 ```python
 run_steps = project_client.agents.list_run_steps(run_id=run.id, thread_id=thread.id)